PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 By default, the standard `axios` package doesn't return useful debugging data to the user when it `throw`s errors on HTTP 4XX and 5XX status codes.
 This makes it hard for the user to troubleshoot the issue.

 Instead, [use `@pipedream/platform` axios](/pipedream-axios).

+#### Return JavaScript objects

+When you `return` data from an action, it's exposed as a [step export](/workflows/steps/#step-exports) for users to reference in future steps of their workflow.
+Return JavaScript objects in all cases, unless there's a specific reason not to.

+For example, some APIs return XML responses.
+If you return XML from the step, it's harder for users to parse and reference in future steps.
+Convert the XML to a JavaScript object, and return that, instead.